drhinternet/greenarrow-docker/README.markdown

 You can pick up at the [Configure HTTPS](https://www.greenarrowemail.com/docs/greenarrow-engine/Getting-Started/Installation-Guide#configure-https) step and proceed from there.
 You can skip the "Tune GreenArrow Engine" section.

+## Image entrypoint

+When starting up in the Docker image, GreenArrow launches the command `/var/hvmail/libexec/greenarrow-docker-entrypoint`.

+This command accepts two possible parameters, `init` and `start`.
+The `init` command initializes a previously-uninitialized Docker volume.
+The `start` command starts GreenArrow's runtime services.
+This document describes the behavior of both of these commands.

 ## Upgrading GreenArrow